sysctl.d — Configure kernel parameters at boot

 assignments, separated by newlines.
 Empty lines and lines whose

-first non-whitespace character is "#
+first non-whitespace character is "#" or

-" are ignored.
+";" are ignored.

-" may be used as separators within
+Note that either "/" or "." may be used as separators within

 sysctl variable names.
 If the first separator is a slash, remaining slashes and dots are left intact.
 If